williamscole/PONDEROSA/README.md

 # PONDEROSA

 ### **Introduction**
 PONDEROSA (_**P**arent **O**ffspri**N**g pe**D**igree Inf**E**rence **RO**bu**S**t to Endog**A**my_) is an algorithm designed to assist in pedigree construction.
-PONDEROSA is highly sensitive to phase quality and will see reduced performance in datasets with any of the following: admixture, sparse pedigrees (especially sparse parent-offspring data), samples from different populations, etc. While we have found PONDEROSA to work best in endogamous populations, PONDEROSA can work well in any population as long as high phase quality can be achieved.
-However, running PONDEROSA with a dataset with suboptimal phase quality should only affect avuncular/grandparent-grandchild vs. half-sibling distinction and may still be useful for datasets with few half-siblings or datasets with a narrow age range (which may be unlikely to have avuncular or grandparent-grandchildren pairs).
+PONDEROSA works well in datasets with high-quality long-range phasing.
+We have found that this can be better achieved in endogamous populations.
+Even in datasets with poor phasing, PONDEROSA can still distinguish avuncular from grandparent-grandchildren and maternal half-siblings from paternal half-siblings and will work well in datasets with few half-siblings or datasets with a narrow age range (which may be unlikely to have avuncular or grandparent-grandchildren pairs).
+PONDEROSA works best in datasets with existing pedigree structure, which is necessary for training the machine-learning classifiers.
+PONDEROSA will work out this existing pedigree structure from tracing parent-offspring lineages; therefore, every parent-offspring pair as inferred by KING must be present in the .fam file.

 Please note that PONDEROSA is designed to _assist_ pedigree construction and further steps by the user are required to construct the pedigree.
 We hope to change this in future versions of PONDEROSA.
 For now, PONDEROSA largely infers relationships in a vacuum (i.e. without considering the context of the pedigree).
 Relationship inference should be double-checked against the existing pedigree structure.